UMGW 42x20x9 [M6] GW / N38

 Apart from immense strength, neodymium magnets have the following advantages:

-- Wide application in the industry of new technologies – are used in computer drives, electric drive mechanisms, medical equipment and other advanced devices.
+- Wide application in the industry of new technologies – find application in HDD drives, electric motors, medical equipment or very highly developed apparatuses.

 Disadvantages of neodymium magnets:

-- Potential hazard arising from small pieces of magnets pose a threat, if swallowed, which becomes significant in the aspect of protecting young children.
-It's also worth noting that miniscule components of these magnets are able to be problematic in medical diagnosis in case of swallowing.
+- Potential hazard to health from tiny fragments of magnets pose a threat, if swallowed, which becomes significant in the context of children's health.
+Furthermore, small elements of these devices are able to be problematic in medical diagnosis in case of swallowing.

 Dust and powder from neodymium magnets are flammable.